 Munree Cemetery

 The launch of Munree.org website for Munree cemetery is very exciting.
-The first 3 days was more than 272 viewers looking at our website to view the HOME page video of the oral history project, and the other menu headings: ABOUT, RESEARCH and check out our MEMBERSHIP pages.
+The first 3 days was more than 272 viewers looking at our website to view the Revival of Buried Kinfolks video oral history project, and the other menu headings: ABOUT, RESEARCH and check out our MEMBERSHIP pages.

 We are so excited about the supportive comments many people are sharing.
 Thanks to Althemese Barnes, Founder-Director Emerita of the John Gilmore Riley Museum for sharing the outstanding message to encourage and empower our thoughts.
 We welcome positive feedback and hope the community will become an active part of our service efforts at Munree cemetery.